ookk2011/wuseman-EMAGNET/README.md

     bash ./emagnet-setup.sh
     bash emagnet --help

-* Normal mode without brute forcing:
+### NEWS!

       ./emagnet --emagnet

-* Default mode and bruteforcing ipv4 addresses we found, this is a very very powerful ssh bruteforcer that will use parallel to bruteforce, you will attack over 7000 targets in 60 seconds on a i7 4th generation.
+* Brute forcing SSH targets has been added after a request, this is a very powerful brute forcer that will be able to attack over 7000 targets in <60 seconds on a i7 4th Generation.
+You will portscan all targets that we found but you will only attack the targets that have port 22 open so it wont attack *all*.

-* We scanning all targets with netcat and if port 22 is open we gonna attack otherwise we skip the attack.
-Here is a preview how it works. _Don't break the law!_
+* _Don't break the law!_ - Emagnet has been developed for a legit purpose

 ### NEWS!